code34/oo_vitems/README.md

 # oo_vitems

-A OOP class to manage virtual items
+An OOP class to manage virtual items